 "It's difficult to be a Christian in a place where everyone is not," says Cosmin.
 Witchcraft beliefs have a great presence in Romanian villages.
 Divorce rates are rising.

 In the midst of this, Cosmin, Cristina and their growing church of now 30 members are a spiritual light to Rîmnicu-Sărat.
 Cosmin's job as a doctor and Cristina's as a teacher have given them respected positions to explain Christ to others.
-They've brought a model of discipleship, which Cosmin learned from Campus Crusade staff members, to the town.
+They've brought a model of discipleship, which Cosmin learned from Cru staff members, to the town.

 In addition to various outreaches, each church member has chosen several people to pray and fast for over an entire year.
 Like finishing medical residency, learning English and studying the Bible, Cosmin brings a high level of commitment to his church and community.